spectrocloud/librarium/content/docs/05-workspace/2-workload-features.md

 1. Restore operation can be initiated by selecting the restore option for a specific backup.

-2. Next, you would be prompted to select a target cluster where you would like the backup to be restored.
-The progress of the restore operation can be tracked from the target cluster's backup/restore page.
+2. Next, you will be prompted to select a target cluster where you would like the backup to be restored.
+The progress of the restore operation can be tracked from the target cluster's Backup/Restore page.

-3. Finally, restore operation can be done to the cluster running on the same project.
+3. Finally, restore operations can be done to the cluster running on the same project.